How to Spend an Adventure-Filled Day in Page, AZ

 Hiking at Horseshoe Bend

-The trail down to the Horseshoe Bend viewpoint is relatively easy, with a nice wide path, mild elevation change, and only being 1.5 miles-out-and-back.
+The trail down to the Horseshoe Bend viewpoint is relatively easy, with a nice wide path, mild elevation change, and it’s only a 1.5 mile out-and-back hike.
 However, there is no shade along the trail, and it’s going to be a steady incline to get back to your vehicle.
 Make sure to bring water and consider hiking when the temp is cooler and the sun is not at peak intensity.

 More Information About Horseshoe Bend